speedcom/speedcom.github.io/_posts/2017-04-21-justindb-data-versioning.markdown

 - Now every subsequent request for _food_ key will just return the agreed upon _ramen_.

 ## Summary
-In this part about Vector Clock we get know:
+In this part about Vector Clock we learned:
 - what is it actually
 - why do we need such technique in distributed system with enabled replication
 - how to use it in real world

-In next part I'm going to show how actually we use Vector Clock with [JustinDB][justindb] *API*:
+In next part I'm going to show how actually we use Vector Clock with [JustinDB][justindb] **API**:
 - how Vector Clocks are generated for every stored objects
 - how to update particular object
 - how to update conflicted versions